-Trisyllabic $\dot{a}n^{i}y\bar{a}m$ in c is problematic, distinguished from anyá- 'other' both by accent and by trisyllabic reading.
+Trisyllabic $\acute{a}n^i y\bar{a}m$ in c is problematic, distinguished from $any\acute{a}$ - 'other' both by accent and by trisyllabic reading.
 Nonetheless Ge (reluctantly, see his n.) tr. it as if it belonged to that stem: "eine andere [zweite]..."
-Old by contrast derives it from á-ni-ya-'nicht niedergehend, nicht (in Unglück) hineingeratend'.
-(I assume that he meant the final portion to be analyzed as the root \sqrt{i} 'go', with thematic vowel, but he doesn't specify.)
-Both Gr and Scar (69) extend this semantically to 'nicht versiegend' (not drying up), which pushes the limit in my view.
+Old by contrast derives it from \acute{a} -ni-ya- 'nicht niedergehend, nicht (in Unglück) hineingeratend'.
+(I assume that he meant the final portion to be analyzed as the root \sqrt{i} 'go' or perhaps $\sqrt{y}\bar{a}$, with thematic vowel, but he doesn't specify.)
+Both Gr and Scar (69) extend this semantically to 'nicht versiegend' (not drying up, inexhaustible), the first gloss of which pushes the limit in my view.
 Its only other occurrence is in VIII.27.11, in a less diagnostic context but one that is at least compatible with a bovine referent.
+(It is also found once in the AV [Ś XI.4.23=P XVI.23.3 in non-helpful context; the other supposed ex. [Ś IX.33.5 = P XI.13.5] should be read anyān.)
 My own analysis of this word is admittedly quite shaky.
-I take it as a back formation of sorts from ánīka-'forefront' and meaning "belonging to the forefront, lead(-cow)'.
-Dawn is regularly called ánīka- and the word is sometimes used of her cows (e.g., I.124.11 yunkté gávām arunānām ánīkam "She yokes the forefront of the ruddy cows").
-A couple of not very strong models can be adduced: samanīká- 'encounter' / samanyà- 'appropriate to the encounter', díśīka- 'appearance'/ díś va- 'to be seen'.
+I take it as a back formation of sorts from ánīka- 'forefront' and meaning "belonging to the forefront, lead(-cow)'.
+Dawn is regularly called ánīka- and the word is sometimes used of her cows (e.g., I.124.11 yuṅkté gávām aruṇānām ánīkam "She yokes the forefront of the ruddy cows").
+A couple of not very strong models can be adduced: samanīká- 'encounter' / samanyà- 'appropriate to the encounter', dṛśīka- 'appearance' dṛś ya- 'to be seen'.
 However, I am aware of the weakness of this analysis, and only produce it because other analyses are equally weak; Old's is certainly thinkable, though not with the explicit extension to 'not running dry' made by others.